Naiktha Bains

 Naiktha Bains (born 17 December 1997) is an Australian-British tennis player.

-Bains has won two singles and 17 doubles titles on the ITF Women's Circuit.
-She has reached best WTA ranking of world No. 199 in singles.
-On 24 September 2018, she peaked at No. 134 in the WTA doubles rankings.
+Bains has won two singles titles and 28 doubles titles on the ITF Women's Circuit.
+In January 2020, she reached her best WTA ranking of 199 in singles.
+On 9 October 2023, she peaked at No. 87 in the WTA doubles rankings.

+Personal life

 Bains emigrated with her Indian-born father Gurnake from Britain to Brisbane aged eight and holds dual British-Australian citizenship.

+Naiktha Bains was born in Leeds, United Kingdom, and now splits her time between Brisbane and her hometown.
+She trains in Brisbane and at the National Tennis Centre.
+Her family moved to Australia when she was eight years old due to her father Gurnake's work.
+Her mother, Harjit, and older brother, Gurpaal — a music producer — remain a close part of her life.
+Naiktha enjoys watching football with her dad and is a passionate Leeds United supporter.
+She also loves cars, cooking with her mum, and spending time with family and friends.
+A standout moment in her tennis career so far was reaching the quarter-finals in the women’s doubles at Wimbledon 2023 alongside Maia Lumsden.

 Career

 2014

 Bains commenced the year with a ranking of 1041.
-She was awarded a wildcard into qualifying at the Hobart International, where she made it through the first two rounds, defeating Maria Elena Camerin and Teliana Pereira, before losing to eventual tournament champion, Garbiñe Muguruza, in the final qualifying round.
+She was awarded a wildcard into qualifying at the Hobart International where she made it through the first two rounds defeating Maria Elena Camerin and Teliana Pereira, before losing to eventual tournament champion, Garbiñe Muguruza, in the final round.

-At the qualifying for the Australian Open, Bains lost to Andrea Hlaváčková in straight sets, but together with Olivia Tjandramulia, she was awarded a wildcard into the main doubles draw where they faced 14th-seeded team of Julia Görges and Barbora Záhlavová-Strýcová, also losing in straight sets.
+At the qualifying for the Australian Open, Bains lost to Andrea Hlaváčková in straight sets but together with Olivia Tjandramulia she was awarded a wildcard into the doubles main draw where they faced 14th-seeded team of Julia Görges and Barbora Záhlavová-Strýcová, also losing in straight sets.

 In March, Bains was awarded a wildcard into the qualifying of the Miami Open, for just her third appearance at WTA Tour-level.
 She lost in round one to Virginie Razzano.
-Her next match was in September in Vegas, before playing four more ITF tournaments across Australia to end the year.
+Her next match was in September in Vegas, before playing four more ITF tournaments across Australia.

 She ended the year with a ranking of 713.

 2015

-Her season began with a wildcard into the qualifying rounds of the Brisbane International, Hobart International and Australian Open.
+Her season began with a wildcard entry into the qualifying rounds of the Brisbane International, Hobart International and Australian Open.
 She lost in round one in all three events.
 The rest of the year, Bains competed on the ITF Circuit, with limited success.

 She ended the year with a ranking of 630.